We’ve put together a list of cover letter tips, including:

 - If the company culture is laid-back, use tasteful humour or passion to show your personality

-- If the company culture is formal, open by describing how your experience and skills will benefit the employer or talk about your top accomplishments
+- If the company culture is formal, start by describing how your experience and skills will benefit the employer, or highlight your top accomplishments

 Here’s an example of a catchy opening paragraph for a laid-back company:

-If you’re like most Brits, you probably saw the Asda zombie commercial that aired during the Premier League final this year.
+If you’re like most people, you saw the Boots Pharmacy advert that aired last Christmas.
 I’m the person who pitched the idea for that advert — and that’s just one of the many reasons why I’m certain I’d enhance your creative team.

-Here’s an example of a catchy opening paragraph for a formal company:
+Here’s an example of an effective opening paragraph for a more formal company:

 As the sales manager for Xtreme Ltd., I’ve created and implemented strategies that have increased revenue by £50,000 and grown our clientele by 23% within 2 years.
 I’d like to replicate this success at BuyGoods Ltd.

-In addition to technical skills, employers look for candidates with transferable skills that fit into their company culture.
+In addition to technical skills, employers look for candidates with skills that transfer well between industries and fit into their company culture.

 Impressive transferable skills include: